francesca-rossi1/Policy-Composition/collective_behavior/README.md

 # Collective Behaviors

-This folder contains the implementation of the collective behavior simulations presented in the paper.
+This folder contains the Python implementation of the collective behavior simulations presented in the paper and in the SI Appendix.

 The folder includes multiple simulation scenarios: